gopalakrishnavamsi/JenkinsSaikrishna/README.md

-# DocuSign for Salesforce Essentials
+# DocuSign for Salesforce - Core

 This is the new DocuSign for Salesforce base package.
 This is a lighter version of DFS that is installable on Salesforce Essentials organizations.